Which Underwater Robotics Competition is Right for You?

 Location: Singapore

-SAUVC (in partnership with IEEE) is great learning ground for participants to experience the challenges of AUV system engineering and develop skills in the related fields of mechanical, electrical, and software engineering.
-The competition (which started in 2012) also features workshops and lectures from world-renowned experts in the field of marine robotics and autonomous underwater systems to inspire participants with new ideas and techniques to solve challenges and build an interest in careers related to marine robotics.
+SAUVC (in partnership with IEEE) is the largest underwater student robotics competition in Asia.
+The competition is endorsed by the UN Decade of Ocean Sciences.
+It brings together student teams from around the world, challenging them to design and build autonomous underwater vehicles (AUVs).
+By navigating a controlled environment and tackling real-world tasks relevant to offshore applications, they gain invaluable experience in AUV systems engineering, fostering future talent in this critical field.
+The competition (which started in 2012) also features workshops, panel sessions and lectures from world-renowned experts in the field of marine robotics and autonomous underwater systems to inspire participants with new ideas and techniques to solve challenges and build an interest in careers related to marine robotics.

 RoboBoat